stmayne/custom_labels_lab/README.md

 ![](screenshots/16.png)

-16) Here you can see each image, and whether or not it was correctly labeled.
+16) Here you can see each image from the test set, and whether or not it was correctly labeled.

 ![](screenshots/17.png)